MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/use-network-upload-to-import-rms-encrypted-pst-files.md

 ## Step 5: Encrypt and upload your PST files to Office 365

 After you have completed Step 1 through Step 4, you're ready to use the O365ImportTool.exe tool to encrypt and upload PST files to Office 365.
-This tool encrypts your PST files and then uploads and stores them in an Azure storage location in the Microsoft cloud.
+This tool encrypts your PST files and then uploads and stores them in an Azure Storage location in the Microsoft cloud.
 To complete this step, the PST files have to be located in a file share or file server in your organization.
 This is known as the source directory in the following procedure.
 Each time you run the O365ImportTool.exe tool, you'll can specify a different source directory.

+> [!NOTE]
+> As previously stated, each PST file that you upload to the Azure Storage location should be no larger than 20 GB.
+PST files larger than 20 GB may impact the performance of the PST import process that you start in Step 8.

 1. Open a Command Prompt on your local computer.